Agricultural Equipment Technicians

 High School

-You should take as many mathematics, technical/shop, and mechanical drawing classes as you can.
-Take science classes, including courses in earth science, to gain some insight into agriculture, soil conservation, and the environment.
+You should take as many mathematics, technical/shop, and mechanical drawing classes as possible.
+Take science classes, including earth science courses, to gain insight into agriculture, soil conservation, and the environment.
 Computer science classes are also excellent preparation for this career, as computer use is becoming more widespread in all agricultural fields.
 Look into adult education programs available to high school students; in such a program, you may be able to enroll in pre-engineering courses.

 Postsecondary Training

-A high school diploma is necessary, and some college and specialized experience is also important.
-A four-year education, along with some continuing education courses, can be very helpful in pursuing work, particularly if you're seeking jobs with the government.
+A high school diploma is necessary; some college and specialized experience is also essential.
+A four-year education and some continuing education courses can be beneficial in pursuing work, particularly if youre seeking jobs with the government.

-Occupational experience, one of the most important phases of the postsecondary training program, gives students an opportunity to discover which field best suits them and which phase of the business they prefer.
-Upon completion of this program, most technical and community colleges award an associate's degree.
+Occupational experience, one of the most critical phases of the postsecondary training program, allows students to discover which field best suits them and which phase of the business they prefer.
+Upon completing this program, most technical and community colleges award an associates degree.

 Certification, Licensing, and Special Requirements